BeardyMike/MINIM1/README.md

 - AJAX examples on the homepage.
 - additional PDO Database templates, for quickly adding additional DBs.
 - simple auth framework for sites that need a login function.
+- add support for hyphenated URLs, passed form the frontend.